Jeanolos/simplebanking/readme.md

   - Add '- banking' to AutoStartResources in citmp-server.yml
   - Import 'db.sql' into EssentialMod database
   - Change database settings on line 2 of server.lua
+  - Change options in client.lua file to meet your needs
   - Start / Restart server

 ### Usage